w3c/trusted-types/README.md

 The policy object is returned, and can be used as a capability to create typed objects i.e. code parts without a reference to the policy object cannot use it.

-Optionally, the policy may be exposed globally by setting its `expose` property to `true` in the builder, which makes it possible to retrieve it via `document.policies.getExposedPolicy`.
+Optionally, the policy may be exposed globally by setting its `expose` property to `true` in the builder, which makes it possible to retrieve it via `TrustedTypes.getExposedPolicy`.
 This mode is recommended only for the strict, sanitizing, "last resort" type of policies.

 The policy object can be used directly to create typed values that conform to its rules: